ansible-collections/community.vmware/docs/community.vmware.vmware_host_lockdown_exceptions_module.rst

                 </td>
                 <td>
                         <div>Name of cluster.</div>
-                        <div>All host systems from given cluster used to manage lockdown.</div>
+                        <div>All host systems from given cluster used to manage exception users.</div>
                         <div>Required parameter, if <code>esxi_hostname</code> is not set.</div>
                 </td>
             </tr>